heyitsashleyhere/ICT-SPA-TeamProject/README.md

 - Due: 15.03.2022 ---> ***Presented but project is ongoing***

 ## NOTE:
-- If you encounter a page that will not load fully please refresh the page as we are currently fixing a 🪳 from our animations.
+- You might encounter a page that will not load fully, if so please refresh the page as we are using FramerMotion which is a bit 🪳 from our animations.
 - It's not responsive at the moment, please view in full screen

 ## What we currenlty achieved: